AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/extension_android.md

 ## Implement the extension in your project

-This section shows how to implement the features of an extension in your Agora project.

 For demonstration purposes, a simple watermark extension is used to explain the procedure.
 The watermark extension adds a watermark for local video.
+This section shows you how to implement the watermark extension in your Agora project.

 To follow the procedure in this section, download the [watermark extension](TBD) first.